Themargue/warehouse-exercise/README.md

 ## REST API
 I chose to build a REST API to be close to a real business scenario.
 The API is built with Java 11, Spring Boot and Spring Web.
+Spring boot is a module that provides rapid application development feature to the spring framework including auto-configuration, standalone-code, and production-ready code.

 The API exposes 2 endpoints, covering the 2 requirements listed above: